Questions to Ask Your Doctor About a Third Dose of COVID-19 Vaccine

 VISIT THE COVID-19 LEARNING CENTER FOR UPDATES AND HELPFUL RESOURCES

-The CDC recommends people who are moderately to severely immunocompromised should receive an additional dose of an mRNA COVID-19 vaccine (Pfizer-BioNTech COVID-19 vaccine or Moderna COVID-19 vaccine) after the initial 2 doses and do so at least 28 days after a second dose of either vaccine.
+The CDC recommends people who are moderately to severely immunocompromised should receive an additional dose (3rd shot) of an mRNA COVID-19 vaccine (Pfizer-BioNTech COVID-19 vaccine or Moderna COVID-19 vaccine) after the initial 2 doses and do so at least 28 days after a second dose of either vaccine.
 The CDC recommends that the mRNA vaccine product given for the first two doses should be used for the third dose; but if the same vaccine product is not available or is unknown, either mRNA COVID-19 vaccine product may be administered.
-The CDC does not recommend additional doses or booster shots for any other population at this time.

 The Lymphoma Research Foundation (LRF) encourages people to talk to their healthcare provider about their medical condition, and whether getting an additional dose is appropriate for them.
 Below are recommended questions lymphoma patients, survivors and caregivers can ask their healthcare provider: